quii/learn-go-with-tests/context.md

 > In Go servers, each incoming request is handled in its own goroutine.
 Request handlers often start additional goroutines to access backends such as databases and RPC services.
 The set of goroutines working on a request typically needs access to request-specific values such as the identity of the end user, authorization tokens, and the request's deadline.
 When a request is canceled or times out, all the goroutines working on that request should exit quickly so the system can reclaim any resources they are using.

-In this chapter we'll cover some usage with some simple examples of how to manage long running processes and how _not_ to use context.
+In this chapter we'll cover some usage with some simple examples of how to manage long running processes.

-We're voing to start with a classic example of a web server that when hit kicks off a potentially long-running process to fetch some data for it to return in the response.
+We're going to start with a classic example of a web server that when hit kicks off a potentially long-running process to fetch some data for it to return in the response.

 We will exercise a scenario where a user cancels the request before the data can be retrieved and we'll make sure the process is told to give up.